 Principles of Investments

 Provides students with basic knowledge about different investments and sources of information to enable them to make wiser investments and prepare to build portfolios.
 May be offered in online format.
 Prerequisites: ACC 250, 255; admission to Professional Business Studies or listed on a signed major or minor.

 Options and Futures

 Survey of markets for futures and options on financial securities and commodities.
 Valuation of futures/options and application for hedging risk.
 Prerequisites: FIN 302 or FIN 332, FIN 315 56 semester hours completed; admission to Professional Business Studies or listed on a signed major or minor.

 Intermediate Financial Management

 In-depth examination of financial management building on introductory level course.
-Application of current theory and practices are discussed with applications including computer simulations, comprehensive cases, and term project.
+Application of current theory and practices are discussed including simulation, comprehensive cases, and term project.
 This course may be offered in an online format.
-Prerequisites: FIN 302 or FIN 332; 56 semester hours completed; admission to Professional Business Studies or listed on a signed major or minor.
+Prerequisites: FIN 302 or 332; 56 semester hours completed; admission to Professional Business Studies or listed on a signed major or minor.